onqtam/headjack/src/topics.md

 To be a good little neuron

 > "Citizen journalism is vital to the future of civilization" - [@elonmusk](https://twitter.com/elonmusk/status/1615461396313178115)

+Realizing humanity’s potential for expression at scale

+Making the individual count

 Many social networks have polls about preferences & beliefs - we've filled so much questionnaires but none of them have been truly meaningful